KDE/digikam-doc/getting_started/installation.rst

 Using on Standard Desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**digiKam** runs only on 64bit version of Windows. digiKam runs on Windows 7 and newer.
+**digiKam** runs only on 64bit version of Windows 10 and newer.
 We cannot guarantee that digiKam runs on server or embedded Windows version.

 digiKam is available as an non-signed **installable** (Setup Program) and as a **standalone** (Archive) version.